sukaynaKH/sukaynakh.github.io/about.md

   </div>
 </div>

-Welocme!
+Welcome!
 I am a computational social scientist and doctoral fellow at the University of Konstanz researching the comparative politics of science, academia and education.
 Broadly, I ivestigate trust in science and scientists, political communication and science policy, and the imapct of democratic backsliding on collaboration networks.
 My research uses a mix of computational and advanced quantitative approaches (NLP, network science, big data, causal inference methods etc.)

 I primarily code in Python, R and SQL, with some Bash scripting and basic HTML/CSS/Javascript.